 Roast Chicken Recipe

-- One 3-4 pound whole chicken thawed
+- 4 pound whole chicken thawed

 - 1 tablespoons butter at room temperature